-- 1 assignment per module

-- halfway through the module

-- due halfway through the next module

-- Each homework is worth 10% of your grade (total of 50%)

-Do not expect help off-hours (after 5 pm, weekends, holidays)

-• We will try to make homeworks due at midnight.
+- 1 or 2 assignment per module - All homeworks will be worth 50% combined - Homeworks build on each other and we will experiment with different granularities - By the end, you will have a little compiler that you have written by yourself! - Do not expect help off-hours (after 5 pm, weekends, holidays) - We will try to make homeworks due at midnight.
 If this is an issue, we will move earlier